Climate of the United States: Southwest

 The Southwest has a hot desert climate, at lower elevations.
-Cities like Phoenix, Las Vegas, Yuma, and Palm Springs have average highs over 100 °F (38 °C) during the summer months and lows in the 70s or even 80s.
-In winter, daily temperatures in the Southwest are cooler with highs in the 50s and 60s F, and lows in the 40s F.
+Cities like Phoenix, Las Vegas, Yuma, and Palm Springs have average highs over 100 °F (38 °C) during the summer months and lows in the 70s or even 80s °F. In winter, daily temperatures in the Southwest are cooler with highs in the 50s and 60s °F, and lows in the 40s °F.

 In Phoenix, Las Vegas and similar Southwestern desert areas, on average June is the driest month, after Pacific-originating winter storms have concluded and before the Southwestern summer "monsoon" begins.
 The Southwest and the Great Basin are affected by said monsoon from the Gulf of California from July–September.
 This results in some increase in humidity and cloud cover, bringing higher nighttime low temperatures and localized thunderstorms to the region, which can result in flash flooding.
 Further eastward in the desert Southwest (Tucson, Arizona eastward toward El Paso, Texas), winter-season precipitation decreases, while the summer monsoon increasingly provides a summer precipitation maximum.
 For example, El Paso and Albuquerque, New Mexico have a pronounced July to September precipitation maximum.
 Still, drought has been frequent in the region, often lasting for periods of years or longer.
-Forest fires across the Western United States (especially the southwest) occur many years, and can be severe to extreme in especially hot, dry summer seasons.
+Forest fires across the Western United States (especially the southwest) occur in many years, and can be severe to extreme in especially hot, dry summer seasons.